-Lectures will be delivered in a synchronous HyFlex format.
-Lectures will be held in CLB 130 from 8:30am to 9:20am on Mondays, Wednesdays, and Fridays.
-Students can attend in-person or via Zoom.
-The Zoom link will be posted on the Canvas homepage.
+Lectures will be held in CLB 130 from 3:00pm to 3:50pm (Period 8) on Mondays, Wednesdays and Fridays.
+Students must attend in-person.
+The recording link of lectures (Mediasite) will be posted on the Canvas homepage.
 Discussion sections will be held in person on Thursdays at the time listed on your schedule.
-Exams will be held on campus only during the evening assembly periods, E2-E3.
+Exams will be held on campus only during the evening assembly periods, E1-E2.